raj8065/IR-Project3/README.md

 # IR-Project3
-A repositorgy for a group project
+A repository for a group project